Nurnberg-Meistersinger/cicada-test-task/Research/risk-report.md

 7. Code Overview
 8. Audits & Security
 9. Governance & Access Control
-10. On-chain Addresses
+10. On-chain Analysis
-11. On-chain Monitoring
-12. Risk Estimation
+11. Risk Estimation
-13. Risk Assessment Summary
+12. Risk Assessment Summary
+13. Monitoring

 ## 1. TL;DR

-TODO
+Solera Markets on Plume Network is **not a suitable venue for meaningful capital deployment at this stage**.
+The protocol is operational but highly centralized, critically dependent on bridge infrastructure, and shows negligible organic adoption in ETH markets (WETH/pETH).

+**Recommendation:**

+- Do **not** allocate material liquidity to Solera.
+- If Cicada wishes to experiment, limit exposure to **≤1–2% of the crypto portfolio** and treat it as a high-risk pilot.
+- Reassess only if Solera demonstrates sustained liquidity growth, proven liquidation performance, and decentralization of governance.

 ## 2. Introduction

 This report provides a structured assessment of the risks associated with supplying liquidity to the **Solera Markets** protocol.
 The scope of the analysis covers:

-- **Technical risks** — smart contract code quality, upgradeability patterns, use of external dependencies.
+- **Technical risks** — vulnerabilities in smart contract code (reentrancy, access control bypass, integer issues), unsafe upgradeability patterns, reliance on external libraries, oracles, and proxies.

-- **Integration risks** — reliance on oracles, bridges, and third-party protocols.
+- **Integration risks** — exposure to failures in external oracles, bridges, liquid staking tokens, or other third-party protocols that Solera relies on.

-- **Economic risks** — market design, liquidation mechanisms, collateral soundness, and potential systemic vulnerabilities.
+- **Economic risks** — risks from protocol design such as collateral volatility, flawed liquidation mechanics, rate model instabilities, liquidity fragmentation, or correlated liquidations.

-- **Governance and centralization risks** — roles, privileges, and key management practices.
+- **Governance and centralization risks** — risks from concentrated privileges, reliance on a few EOAs or multisigs, lack of transparent governance, or misaligned incentives between protocol operators and users.

+- **Operational risks** — risks linked to key management, infrastructure downtime, RPC failures, or bugs in deployment/monitoring pipelines that may disrupt normal functioning.

+- **Regulatory and compliance risks** — uncertainty around legal status of assets (pETH, WETH), custodial implications of multisigs, or jurisdictional restrictions that could impact solvency or continuity.

+- **Market adoption and liquidity risks** — insufficient user adoption or fragmented liquidity leading to thin markets, high slippage, or systemic insolvency during stress events.

+- **Composability risks** — risks arising from other protocols integrating Solera markets or Solera integrating external DeFi components, creating hidden interdependencies that can amplify failures.

 The goal of this report is to determine whether providing WETH or pETH on Plume as collateral in Solera is advisable.
 Risks are categorized by severity and likelihood, and a final recommendation is given on whether Cicada should enter a position.